uknth/dots/.config/nvim/README.md

 ## Notes

 - Filetype-specific indentation is handled in `after/ftplugin/`
+- Language-specific configurations (like Java) are organized in `lua/lang/` and loaded via `lua/setup/lang.lua`
 - LSP servers are auto-installed via Mason
 - All plugin configs are modular and can be disabled by commenting out the require in `lua/setup/plugins.lua`
 - The configuration uses stable branches where available for reliability
+- A comprehensive keymap reference is available in `KEYMAPS.md`

 ## License